Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 Key Features

-• If you're currently using Base Smart Wallet and hitting limits around cross-chain support (e.g. need to support Arbitrum or Polygon) or want to use your own custom authentication provider instead of being tied to Coinbase's ecosystem.
+• If you're currently using Base Smart Wallet and hitting limits around cross-chain support (e.g. need to support Arbitrum or Polygon) or want to use your own custom authentication provider instead of being tied to Coinbase's ecosystem, Openfort gives you the same smart wallet experience across every EVM chain.

 • Open source, Self-hosting option, Vendor neutrality: Openfort is fully open-source (MIT licensed) and offers a self-hosting option, ensuring you are never locked into a single vendor or infrastructure provider.
 Learn more about how to avoid wallet vendor dependency.

-• Concrete example: You want to run embedded wallets + smart accounts across 3 different apps in your ecosystem (e.g. a game on Base, a DeFi app on Arbitrum, and a social app on Polygon), all under your own auth provider.
+• Concrete example: You want to run embedded wallets powered by Opensigner + smart accounts across 3 different apps in your ecosystem (e.g. a game on Base, a DeFi app on Arbitrum, and a social app on Polygon), all under your own auth provider, with TEE backend wallets handling server-side automation.

 Multi-chain Support✅ EVM, SVM⚠️ Base / EVM (Limited)